SimoneFelici/FixEmbedsBotTG/README.md

 # FixEmbedsBotTG
-A python bot that replaces social urls with their embedded one
+A telegram bot written in Python that replaces social urls with their embedded one

 ## Twitter
 `x.com` => `fixupx.com` \